ibz/lightningshell.app/faq.md

    `echo '#!/bin/sh' > /data/on_start.sh && chmod +x /data/on_start.sh`

 1. Now go ahead and edit this file, adding your custom commands.

+<h2 id="cron">How can I schedule a command to be run automatically?</h2>

+Lightning Shell doesn't support `cron`, but Umbrel does.
+You can edit the crontab using `crontab -e` (after you have SSHed into your Umbrel).

+The only tricky part is executing Lightning Shell commands from Umbrel.
+You need to get the ID of the Docker container, then execute the command using `docker exec`.